electerious/zbarimg/readme.md

 Scan photos using `zbarimg` in node.js.
 This module is a wrapper around the `zbarimg` command from [ZBar bar code reader](http://zbar.sourceforge.net).

-The module is only made and tested with QR-Codes!
+The module has only been tested with QR-Codes!

 ## Installation